WuHanMuMu/WuHanMuMu/README.md

 - 🤔looking forward a remote job
 - focus on Node.js Golang
 - experience in Strapi, Kiwi, Nestjs, Gin,
-- Mysql, Redis, Mqtt, and Mongodb
+- MySQL, Redis, Mqtt, and Mongodb
 - And the IAP of google and apple.
 - 📫 How to reach me: wangyong1027480@gmail.com
 - myblog https://wangyongblog.tech/